Gulf Wars Equestrian Operating Procedures v3.1

 m) The above rules apply to those equestrians assisting in the parking areas also.

 3. CONDUCTING MOUNTED RIDES THROUGHOUT SITE

-a) Riders who want to ride the site beyond the Equestrian area must be authorized to
+a) Riders who want to ride the site beyond the Equestrian area must be authorized to participate in Mounted Games.

 b) Riders must either own their mount or have the permission of a horse owner to ride the site.

 c) Riders must both attend a mounted ride orientation class and pass a horse/rider combined authorization before being allowed to ride the site.
 The orientation is required before passing the horse/rider authorization.
 Riders who have attended the mounted security orientation and passed the horse/rider authorization for mounted security do not need to attend the mounted ride orientation or pass a second horse/rider authorization.
 The authorization is to ensure that horses participating in riding the site are not easily frightened and riders are able to control their mounts.

 d) Riders may ride in pairs, trios, or quads (4).
 No rider may ride the site singly.

 e) Riders may not enter camps or merchant rows even if requested to do so by persons in those areas.

 f) Riding the site is only allowed during daylight hours.
 Night riding of the site is only for mounted security patrols or for specific planned equestrian events such as a torchlight tournament.

 g) Some areas of the site are open for riding and some are not.
 The areas which can be ridden will be covered in the orientation class.